-Our short trip in Hokkaido means we have to skip Noboribetsu and leave it for our next Hokkaido trip in 2017.
+Our short trip in Hokkaido means we have to skip Noboribetsu and leave it for our next Hokkaido trip.
 If you plan to visit Noboribetsu, do make it your first stop from Chitose while on the way to Hakodate.
 Noboribetsu is located between Chitose & Hakodate.

-Lake Tōya is a 10 kilometers in diameter volcanic caldera lake in Shikotsu-Toya National Park.
-Interesting fact to know Lake Toya is one of the few lakes that never ices in winter and 2nd most transparent lake in Japan.
+Lake Tōya is 10 kilometres in diameter volcanic caldera lake in Shikotsu-Toya National Park.
+An interesting fact to know Lake Toya is one of the few lakes that never ice in winter and 2nd most transparent lake in Japan.

 Our hotel Daiwa Ryokan Annex is situated just in front of Lake Toya giving us a panoramic view of the Lake.
 Not only that the hotel itself has its own onsen which is free for hotel guests.

-Daiwa Ryokan Annex is a traditional japanese hotel where there is no bathroom inside our spacious room but a common bathing room at the onsen which is an unique experience for foreign tourist.
+Daiwa Ryokan Annex is a traditional Japanese hotel where there is no bathroom inside our spacious room but a common bathing room at the onsen which is a unique experience for foreign tourist.

 Onsen bathing is a traditional ritual for Japanese and they hold high respect for it and expect foreigners to follow the etiquette as well.
 I’ll just briefly explain how to take an Onsen Bath.

-First of all, avoid going to public onsen if you have tattoo on your body.
-In Japanese society, only yakuza (gangsters) have tattoo, onsen is a common area, the last thing you want is to scare everyone off.
-Visitors with tattoo are normally prohibited to enter public onsen.
+First of all, avoid going to public onsen if you have any tattoo on your body.
+In Japanese society, only yakuza (gangsters) have tattoos, the onsen is a common area, the last thing you want is to scare everyone off.
+Visitors with tattoo are normally prohibited to enter the public onsen.
 2 ways to get around this, book a room with private onsen or buy a large plaster and cover up your tattoo well.

-Before entering onsen, take a bath, rarely there is a stand up shower.
-Instead sit on a stool and wash & scrub your whole body.
-It is not uncommon for Japanese to take a long wash before entering onsen.
+Before entering the onsen, take a bath, rarely there is a stand-up shower.
+Instead, sit on a stool and wash & scrub your whole body.
+It is not uncommon for Japanese to take a long wash before entering the onsen.
 Make sure you are clean head to toe.

-You will be provided a small towel, it is meant to place on your head and not other place nor inside the onsen, Do not bath or wash yourself in the onsen nor swim nor dive under water.
+You will be provided with a small towel, it is meant to place on your head and not other place nor inside the onsen, Do not bath or wash in the onsen nor swim nor dive under water.
 Onsen is meant for your body, not your hair.
-Lastly, Please dont fart or pee inside!
+Lastly, Please don’t fart or pee inside!

 To keep it simple onsen water is like pure nutritious water for our body to absorb its mineral, so it must remain as clean as possible for everyone to benefit from it.

-As we are from tropical country where winter is non existent, we decided to build our own snowman since with the thick snow available & apparently we do have time to spare.
+As we are from a tropical country where winter is non-existent, we decided to build our own snowman since with the thick snow available & apparently we do have time to spare.
 It took us approx 1 hour to build & decorate our own snowman which was very fun.

 We chose a 400g A4 grade Jinnai Wagyu Aka (神内和牛) steak which literally melts in your mouth.
-Comparing Australian Wagyu, Japanese wagyu are more flavorful & condense in taste.
+Comparing Australian Wagyu, Japanese wagyu is more flavorful & condense in taste.
 The perfect balance of fat marbling starts to melt in your mouth.
-Definitely a must try Japanese Wagyu when in Japan!
+Definitely, a must try Japanese Wagyu when in Japan!

-Niseko is just a short 1 hour drive from Toyako Onsen and we stayed in My Ecolodge, Kutchan which is 5 mins drive to the ski mountain.
-Do note Niseko roads has more black ice than other place, so drive super slowly during winter as cars tend to skid.
+Niseko is just a short 1-hour drive from Toyako Onsen and we stayed in My Ecolodge, Kutchan which is 5 mins drive to the ski mountain.
+Do note Niseko roads have more black ice than another place, so drive super slowly during winter as cars tend to skid.